The College: Four year, independent, residential liberal arts and sciences college. It’s Wisconsin’s first college, founded in 1846.

-Athletics: NCAA Division III Athletics; 19 varsity sports for men and women; Midwest Conference member; extensive intramural and club sports.
+Athletics: NCAA Division III Athletics; 17 varsity sports; Midwest Conference member; extensive intramural and club sports.

-Extracurricular opportunities: Over 100 student organizations, clubs, and societies.
+Extracurricular opportunities: Over 60 student organizations and clubs.

 Post-graduate performance: Beloit ranks 20th out of 2,000 degree-awarding institutions for producing future Ph.D.s.
 We rank 11th among the nation’s most selective liberal arts colleges for our proportion of alumni receiving Ph.D.s.

 Student Engagement: In its first year of publication, the National Survey of Student Engagement noted Beloit as 1 of only 4 institutions ranking in the top 20% in the five benchmark categories: academic challenge, active and collaborative learning, student-faculty interaction, enriching educational experiences, and supportive campus environment.
 Since then, NSSE only publishes information in the aggregate so as not to confuse the quality of the educational experience with rankings produced by magazines or other vendors.

 Affiliations: Beloit is a member of the Science 50, International 50, and Business 50 consortia.
 We are one of the nation’s top 21 undergraduate colleges for training future leaders in science, international relations, and business.
 We are also a member of the Keck Consortium in Geology and the Pew Midstates Science and Mathematics consortium.